demelere/ASCII-Shaders/README.md

+Adapting Acerola FX's ASCII shader suite to pre-rendering video clips as ASCII animations for web assets.

+# Workflow
+How to apply the shader to each frame of the video.

+* Download the video: use yt-dlp `yt-dlp [VIDEO_URL] -o input_video.mp4`
+* Extract frames: use ffmpeg to extract frames from the video `ffmpeg -i input_video.mp4 -vf fps=30 frame%04d.png`
+* Set up rendering environment: use a graphics programming environment that can use HLSL shaders.
+Some options would be: a) DirectX-based application, b) Unity game engine
+* Apply shader to frames:
+    * Load each frame as a texture
+    * Apply the ASCII shader
+    * Save the resulting image
+* Compile processed frames: use ffmpeg to compile the processed images back into a video `ffmpeg -framerate 30 -i processed_frame%04d.png -c:v libx264 -pix_fmt yuv420p output_ascii.mp4`

+# Transcript
-# Introduction
+## Introduction

 Back in the golden era of gaming, the 2000s, if you wanted help with a game, you would consult GameFAQs.
 These guides had a culture of fancy artistic headers composed of only text, a graphic design technique known as ASCII Art.
 If you're around my age, these GameFAQs guides may have been your first introduction to ASCII Art, but the technique goes all the way back to 1966 and even further back to 1867 if you include typewriters.

-# The Future of ASCII Art in Gaming
+## The Future of ASCII Art in Gaming

 But what I'm thinking about is the future.
 Could we render a game as ASCII Art?
 And if we did, would it even look good?
 Would it even be playable?
 Today, we'll be turning characters into characters.
 As far as I'm aware, there aren't any games that use an ASCII Art Shader for its main art direction, but some games have basic ASCII Art Shaders available in their photo mode, such as Returnal.

-# Issues with Current ASCII Art Shaders
+## Issues with Current ASCII Art Shaders

 Returnal's ASCII Art Shader is what inspired me, because quite frankly, it doesn't look very good.
 While it does accomplish the simple task of converting the image to text, so much detail is lost that everything becomes formless blobs, requiring your brain to fill in a lot of information that is now absent.
 To mitigate this loss of detail, the shader uses the underlying image to color the overlaid text characters, which helps a bit to separate the shapes from each other, but I think it looks kind of ugly and deviates too far from the traditionally monochromatic style of ASCII Art.

-# Enhancing the ASCII Art Shader
+## Enhancing the ASCII Art Shader

 Unfortunately, this loss of detail is a requirement for the shader, so we must rely on the characters alone to communicate as much detail as possible.
 If we compare the Returnal ASCII Shader to some real ASCII Art, we can see one pretty big difference: defined contour constructed with slashes, underscores, and vertical bars to communicate edge flow and visual boundaries.
 If Returnal had these edge lines, then the formless blob dilemma would be solved.
 But is it possible to make a shader that draws edges with the proper ASCII characters?

-# Creating a Custom ASCII Art Shader
+## Creating a Custom ASCII Art Shader

-## The Basic ASCII Shader
+### The Basic ASCII Shader

 Before we get to the fancy edges, we need to recreate the basic Returnal ASCII shader which forms the foundation of the effect.
 So, how does Returnal convert this base image into text?
 First, we need to decide on the size of our text characters or the area that they will take up.
 In order to conserve as much image detail as we can, we want our characters to be as small as possible but just big enough to be legible.
 For some reason, Returnal uses 10x10 characters, which is pretty strange for reasons that'll make more sense later.
 I chose to go with 8x8 characters because it's a pleasant power of 2 and it's what I found to be the smallest possible resolution for legible text.